RomanRobot/jump-pad/README.md

 An experiment I did to see if remapping inputs could improve touchpad dexterity for gaming.

 ## What it does
-It swaps left-click input with space bar, and right-click with shift.
+It swaps Left-click input with Space bar, and Right-click with Shift.
+Chatting with space bar remapped would be really jarring, so it's just meant to be running while playing something.. that doesn't involve chatting.
+Ctrl + C out of the script to return to normal.
+Give yourself a solid hour or two chance to acclimate.

 ## My Thought Process